rickkoe/worknotes/docs/Storage/flashsystem.md

 | Existing Remote Support Servers<br><br>*These firewall holes can be removed once new servers are configured and running* | The service IP address of every node or node canister | 129.33.206.139 204.146.30.139 | 22  | ssh | Outbound only |
 | New Remote Support Servers | The service IP address of every node or node canister | 170.225.126.11<br><br>170.225.126.12<br><br>170.225.127.11<br><br>170.225.127.12 | 22  | ssh | Outbound only |

-> Port 22 is used for direct connections, but any traffic routed through either an HTTP proxy or the dedicated remote support proxy use port 443
 #### IP address details
 The new IP addresses for remote support are: